Social Accountability Report

 back to top

-In 2023 Dillard’s will continue to focus on completion of CAPs, communication of expectations to its vendors and Audit Firms and refinement of its procedures to evaluate risk and allocate resources accordingly.
+In 2024 Dillard’s will continue to focus on completion of CAPs, communication of expectations to its vendors and Audit Firms and refinement of its procedures to evaluate risk and allocate resources accordingly.
 Dillard’s is also continuing to evaluate factory safety protocols in conjunction with its agencies, Audit Firms and industry groups.
+Additionally, Dillard’s is continuing to grow its social compliance department with the addition of traceability assessments and fiber testing to protect internal supply chains.

 back to top